Activating Calm: Understanding the Parasympathetic Nervous System and Healing Through Therapy in Redondo Beach

 Why This Matters So Much in Relationships

-This is one of the biggest things I notice when working with couples in Hermosa Beach, the South Bay, and throughout California: nervous systems are in the room with us.
+This is one of the biggest things I notice when working with couples in couples therapy in Redondo Beach: nervous systems are in the room with us.
 If your body is stuck in a threat response even a neutral comment from your partner can feel like an attack.
 You stop hearing each other clearly.
 You react faster than you intend to.
 You take things personally, brace for conflict or shut down completely.

 But when the parasympathetic nervous system is accessible, something shifts.
 Your body softens.
 You’re able to stay open instead of defensive.
 You can tolerate discomfort instead of escalating it.
 You can actually listen instead of preparing your rebuttal.
 You feel safer, and safe people communicate differently.
 They connect differently.
 They repair differently.